General terms and conditions with customer information

 4) Prices and terms of payment

-4.1 Unless otherwise stated in the seller’s product description, the prices given are total prices that include statutory sales tax.
-Any additional delivery and shipping costs that may arise are specified separately in the respective product description.
+4.1 Unless otherwise stated in the seller’s product description, the prices quoted are total prices that include statutory sales tax.
+Any additional delivery and shipping costs are specified separately in the respective product description.

-4.2 For deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which are to be borne by the customer.
-These include, for example, costs for money transfer by credit institutions (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
-Such costs may also arise in relation to the money transfer if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.
+4.2 In the case of deliveries to countries outside the European Union, additional costs may arise in individual cases for which the seller is not responsible and which must be borne by the customer.
+These include, for example, costs for money transfers by banks (e.g. transfer fees, exchange rate fees) or import duties or taxes (e.g. customs duties).
+Such costs can also be incurred in relation to the transfer of money if the delivery is not made to a country outside the European Union, but the customer makes the payment from a country outside the European Union.

-4.6 If the payment method “SOFORT” is selected, payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
-In order to be able to pay the invoice amount via “SOFORT”, the customer must have an online banking account that has been activated for participation in “SOFORT”, identify himself accordingly during the payment process and confirm the payment instruction to “SOFORT”.
+4.6 If you select the “SOFORT” payment method, the payment will be processed by the payment service provider SOFORT GmbH, Theresienhöhe 12, 80339 Munich (hereinafter “SOFORT”).
+In order to be able to pay the invoice amount via “SOFORT”, the customer must have an activated online banking account for participation in “SOFORT”, identify himself accordingly during the payment process and confirm the payment order to “SOFORT”.
 The payment transaction is carried out immediately afterwards by “SOFORT” and the customer’s bank account is debited.
-The customer can call up more detailed information on the “SOFORT” payment method on the Internet at https://www.klarna.com/sofort/.
+The customer can access more detailed information on the “SOFORT” payment method on the Internet at https://www.klarna.com/sofort/.

-4.7 If you choose the payment method purchase on account, the purchase price is due after the goods have been delivered and invoiced.
+4.7 If you select the purchase on account payment method, the purchase price is due after the goods have been delivered and invoiced.
 In this case, the purchase price must be paid within 7 (seven) days of receipt of the invoice without deduction, unless otherwise agreed.
-The seller reserves the right to offer the payment method purchase on account only up to a certain order volume and to refuse this payment method if the specified order volume is exceeded.
-In this case, the seller will inform the customer of a corresponding payment restriction in his payment information in the online shop.
+The seller reserves the right to only offer the purchase on account payment method up to a certain order volume and to refuse this payment method if the specified order volume is exceeded.
+In this case, the seller will point out a corresponding payment restriction to the customer in his payment information in the online shop.

-5.1 The delivery of goods takes place on the dispatch route to the delivery address specified by the customer, unless otherwise agreed.
+5.1 The goods will be delivered by mail to the delivery address specified by the customer, unless otherwise agreed.

-5.2 If the transport company sends the goods back to the seller because delivery to the customer was not possible, the customer bears the costs for the unsuccessful shipment.
-This does not apply if the customer is not responsible for the circumstance that led to the impossibility of delivery or if he was temporarily prevented from accepting the service offered, unless the seller announced the service a reasonable time in advance would have.
-Furthermore, this does not apply with regard to the shipping costs if the customer effectively exercises his right of withdrawal.
-For the return costs, if the customer exercises his right of revocation, the provisions made in the seller’s instructions on revocation apply.
+5.2 If the transport company sends the shipped goods back to the seller because delivery to the customer was not possible, the customer bears the costs for the unsuccessful shipment.
+This does not apply if the customer is not responsible for the circumstance that led to the impossibility of delivery or if he was temporarily prevented from accepting the service offered, unless the seller announced the service to him a reasonable time in advance would have.
+Furthermore, this does not apply with regard to the costs for the delivery if the customer effectively exercises his right of withdrawal.
+If the customer effectively exercises the right of withdrawal, the regulation made in the seller’s cancellation policy applies to the return costs.

-5.3 If the customer acts as an entrepreneur, the risk of accidental loss and accidental deterioration of the goods sold is transferred to the customer as soon as the seller gives the goods to the freight forwarder, the carrier or someone else responsible for carrying out the shipment Extradited person or institution.
-If the customer acts as a consumer, the risk of accidental loss and accidental deterioration of the goods sold is generally only transferred when the goods are handed over to the customer or a person authorized to receive them.
-Notwithstanding this, the risk of accidental loss and accidental deterioration of the goods sold, even with consumers, is already transferred to the customer as soon as the seller has delivered the goods to the freight forwarder, the carrier or the person or institution otherwise assigned to carry out the shipment, if The customer has commissioned the freight forwarder, the carrier or the person or institution otherwise appointed to carry out the shipment and the seller has not previously named this person or institution to the customer.
+5.3 If the customer acts as an entrepreneur, the risk of accidental loss and accidental deterioration of the goods sold passes to the customer as soon as the seller hands over the goods to the forwarding agent, carrier or other person responsible for execution delivered to the person or institution specified for the shipment.
+If the customer acts as a consumer, the risk of accidental loss and accidental deterioration of the goods sold only passes when the goods are handed over to the customer or a person authorized to receive them.
+Deviating from this, the risk of accidental loss and accidental deterioration of the goods sold also passes to the customer as soon as the seller has delivered the item to the freight forwarder, the carrier or the person or institution otherwise responsible for carrying out the shipment, if the Customer commissioned the forwarding agent, the carrier or the person or institution otherwise responsible for carrying out the shipment with the execution and the seller has not previously named this person or institution to the customer.

-5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper self-delivery.
-This only applies in the event that the seller is not responsible for the non-delivery and the seller has concluded a specific hedging transaction with the supplier with due care.
-The seller will make every reasonable effort to procure the goods.
-In the event of the unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be reimbursed immediately.
+5.4 The seller reserves the right to withdraw from the contract in the event of incorrect or improper delivery to himself.
+This only applies in the event that the non-delivery is not the responsibility of the seller and he has concluded a specific hedging transaction with the supplier with due diligence.
+The seller will use all reasonable efforts to procure the goods.
+In the case of unavailability or only partial availability of the goods, the customer will be informed immediately and the consideration will be refunded immediately.

 5.5 Collection by the customer is not possible for logistical reasons.

-6.1 In relation to consumers, the seller reserves ownership of the delivered goods until the purchase price owed has been paid in full.
+6.1 Towards consumers, the seller reserves title to the delivered goods until the purchase price owed has been paid in full.

-6.2 In relation to entrepreneurs, the seller retains ownership of the goods delivered until all claims from an ongoing business relationship have been settled in full.
+6.2 The seller retains title to the goods delivered to entrepreneurs until all claims from an ongoing business relationship have been settled in full.

 6.3 If the customer acts as an entrepreneur, he is entitled to resell the reserved goods in the ordinary course of business.
-The customer assigns all claims against third parties arising from this in advance to the seller in the amount of the respective invoice value (including sales tax).
+The customer assigns all resulting claims against third parties to the seller in advance in the amount of the respective invoice value (including sales tax).
 This assignment applies regardless of whether the reserved goods have been resold without or after processing.
 The customer remains authorized to collect the claims even after the assignment.
-The right of the seller to collect the claims himself remains unaffected.
-However, the seller will not collect the claims as long as the customer fulfills his payment obligations to the seller, does not fall into arrears and no application has been made to open insolvency proceedings.
+The seller’s authority to collect the claims himself remains unaffected.
+However, the seller will not collect the claims as long as the customer meets his payment obligations to the seller, does not default in payment and no application for the opening of insolvency proceedings has been filed.

 7) Liability for defects (warranty)

-If the purchased item is defective, the provisions of statutory liability for defects apply.
-Deviating from this, the following applies:
+If the purchased item is defective, the statutory liability for defects applies.
+Deviating from this:

-7.1 If the customer acts as a business,
+7.1 If the customer acts as an entrepreneur,

 - the seller has the choice of the type of supplementary performance;

-- For new goods, the limitation period for defects is one year from the transfer of risk;
+- In the case of new goods, the limitation period for defects is one year from the passing of risk;

 - In the case of used goods, the rights and claims due to defects are fundamentally excluded;

-- The limitation period does not start again if a replacement delivery is made within the scope of liability for defects.
+- the limitation period does not begin again if a replacement delivery is made as part of the liability for defects.

-7.2 If the customer is a consumer, the following applies to used goods with the restriction of the following paragraph: Claims for defects are excluded if the defect does not appear until one year after delivery of the goods.
+7.2 If the customer acts as a consumer, the following applies to used goods with the restriction of the following number: Claims for defects are excluded if the defect only occurs one year after delivery of the goods.
 Defects that occur within one year of delivery of the goods can be asserted within the statutory limitation period.

-7.3 The limitations of liability and shortened deadlines set out in the preceding paragraphs do not apply
+7.3 The limitations of liability and shortened deadlines set out in the above paragraphs do not apply

 - for things that have been used for a building in accordance with their normal use and have caused its defectiveness,